jgrimes86/oo-python-recipe-project/README.md

 - `Recipe#allergens`
 should return all of the `Ingredient`s in this recipe that are allergens for `User`s in our system.
 - `Recipe#add_ingredients`
-should take an array of ingredient instances as an argument, and associate each of those ingredients with this recipe
+should take an list of ingredient instances as an argument, and associate each of those ingredients with this recipe

 ### `Allergy`
 An Allergy is a join between a user and an ingredient.
 This is a has-many-through relationship.
-What methods should an instance of this model respond to?
+What functionality should an instance of this model respond to?

 - `Allergy.all`
 should return all of the Allergy instances

 ### `User`
-Build the following methods on the User class
+Build the following functionality on the User class

 - `User.all`
 should return all of the user instances